Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 * Mbed TLS 2.15.0 (Nov 2018): first release with a draft implementation of the PSA API.
 * Mbed TLS 2.18.0 (Jun 2019): The PSA API is available in the default build.
 * Mbed TLS 3.1.0 (Dec 2021): TLS 1.3 support is the first major feature that requires the PSA API.
-* Mbed TLS 4.0.0 (2024?): X.509 and TLS require the PSA API.
-Removal of some legacy crypto APIs.
+* TF-PSA-Crypto 1.0.0 (Sep 2025): Removal of most legacy crypto APIs.
+Drop support for builds without the PSA subsystem and for legacy configuration of cryptographic mechanisms.
+  The corresponding release Mbed TLS 4.0.0 drops support for cryptography calls that bypass PSA.
-* Mbed TLS 5.0.0 (??): Removal of the remaining non-PSA crypto APIs.
+* TF-PSA-Crypto 2.0.0 (??): Removal of the remaining non-PSA crypto APIs.

+### Compatibility with Mbed TLS 3.6

+Most of the new APIs suggested in this document are already present in Mbed TLS in the [3.6 long-time support branch](https://github.com/Mbed-TLS/mbedtls/tree/mbedtls-3.6).
+This document should indicate which features were added in TF-PSA-Crypto 1.x.
+However, if your application needs to be compatible with both Mbed TLS 3.6 and TF-PSA-Crypto 1.x, we invite you to consult the [PSA transition guide for Mbed TLS 3.6](https://github.com/Mbed-TLS/mbedtls/blob/mbedtls-3.6/docs/psa-transition.md).

 ## General considerations